wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 - mDuration

 You must serialize the client names into JSON names that match the column names of the *ToDoItem* table on the server.
-The following code, which makes use of the <a href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" target="_blank">gson</a> library does this.
+The following code, which makes use of the <a <!-- deleted by customization href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" --><!-- keep by customization: begin --> href="http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" <!-- keep by customization: end --> target="_blank">gson</a> library does this.

 	@com.google.gson.annotations.SerializedName("text")
 	private String mText;